Intelligent Agent eXecution Tracker (IAXT)

 agent action.

 Commands run, files created or modified, packages installed, git operations, cron entries, launch agents.
-Every action attributed to the tool that made it — confirmed, likely, or possible.
+Every action attributed to the tool that made it: confirmed, likely, or possible.
+The roughly 95% of system noise that has nothing to do with your agents is dropped before it is ever written.

 Gives you